 Now to the fun aspect.

 Kids are kids, give them a gun and a knife and they start playing.
 No matter how serious I try to make it they will still have fun.
 They will take the punching shields, build forts and attack each other.
 Sometimes I sit them down and have a serious discussion on the topic.
 I am careful not to scare anyone …to much, but I do stress the real life importance of the training.
 I try to find the balance between fun and real life awareness.
 Being that they already are aware of our situation they usually react in a mature way to what I say.
 My words are just a reminder of our ultimate goal.

 Sometimes the kids make a game out of it, "Kill the Terrorist" or things like that.
 It is fun and games for them, but on a certain level they do know that terrorists are a part of our reality.
 They always go home happy.

 Our adult classes are always fun.
 Some of our students actually live in the Old City of Jerusalem, where stabbings are common, so they are fully aware of why they are here and why they are training.
 With the adults there is no need for me to remind them of our situation, it is impossible for them to forget.
-I throw in a few jokes to lighten the atmosphere but I do add some real life stories now and then to intensify their efforts.
-The natures of the techniques themselves (defense against, gun, knife, bombs) are a constant reminder of the seriousness of the situation.
+I throw in a few jokes to lighten the atmosphere but I do add some real life stories to intensify their efforts.
+The nature of the techniques themselves (defense against, gun, knife, bombs) are a constant reminder of the seriousness of the situation.

 Is it fun for me?

 I don't know if I would use the word "fun", but it is still exciting.
 Why?
-Because;

 I am still training, exploring and learning new techniques.